 We begin today with a visit to La Maison des Près, the private garden of Lord and Lady Brownlow.
 Its fine selection of trees includes a tulip tree, Liriodendron tulipifera, and a Metasequoia (dawn redwood).
 A walk through the wildflower meadow allows us to note the lime trees around the border and the different windbreaks.
 After the informality of the meadow and orchard, there is a complete change as you enter the more formal garden.
 Here we find a giant Romneya coulteri (Californian tree poppy) and a delightful semi-circular summerhouse leading into Lady Brownlow’s ‘secret garden’, guarded by two actual-size reproductions of the celebrated terracotta warriors which were excavated in Xi’an, China.

 We then travel by coach to Rozel Valley.
-After a light pub lunch we will walk through the grounds of La Ferme, one of the largest dairy farms on the island, and on to the north coast cliff path.
+After lunch at the pub, we will walk through the grounds of La Ferme, one of the largest dairy farms on the island, and on to the north coast cliff path.
 From here we will be able to see L’Etacquerel Fort before returning to the coach.
 (Overnight St Helier) BL

 Day 5: Tuesday 29 May, Jersey

 - Wildlife walk with Mike Stentiford: Le Noir Pré Orchid Field

 - Creux Baillot Cottage Gardens, Leovill, St Ouen

 - Tour of St Ouen’s Manor Gardens with Ned Malet de Carteret, brother of the current Seigneur